-13. COMMITMENTS
+14. COMMITMENTS

-On September 12, 2017, the Company entered into a purchase and sale agreement ("PSA") with Elbow River Marketing Ltd. ("Elbow River") for the majority of the Company's finished products from its first rerefinery being constructed in Bowden, Alberta.
+On September 12, 2017, the Company entered into a purchase and sale agreement ("PSA") with Elbow River Marketing Ltd. ("Elbow River") for the majority of the Company's finished products from a proposed rerefinery in Bowden, Alberta.
 Under the terms of the PSA, Elbow River will purchase the majority of the Company's Bowden plant production and provide rail and truck transportation from the Bowden plant to Elbow River's customers.
 The agreement is for an initial term of five years from commencement of commercial operations as defined in the agreement.
 As of June 1, 2018, the agreement may be terminated by Elbow River acting reasonably by notice in writing.
 No notice has been received to date.
 Under the agreement, the Company has undertaken to reimburse reasonable set up costs incurred by Elbow River should the Company fail to deliver product by the projected commercial operations date that had been advised to Elbow River.
-The Company has not yet advised Elbow River of such date and due to the nature and timing of these costs, it is not practicable to estimate such reimbursable costs at this time.
+As construction of the Bowden plant has not started, the Company has not yet advised Elbow River of such date and due to the nature and timing of these costs, it is not practicable to estimate such reimbursable costs at this time.